aidedee/danielhill.nuxt.space/content/1.articles/2024-09-11 javaScript animation libraries.md

 ---
-title: 'JavaScript Animation Libraries: Motion One and GSAP'
+title: "JavaScript Animation Libraries: Motion One and GSAP"
-description: 'Explore the world of web animations with Motion One and GSAP.
-Learn how to create stunning animations and bring your website to life.'
+description: "Explore the world of web animations with Motion One and GSAP.
+Learn how to create stunning animations and bring your website to life."
-date: '2024-09-11'
+date: "2024-09-11"
 ---

 # JavaScript Animation Libraries: Motion One and GSAP